All States/Michigan/Detroit/General Contracting

 Submit application

-Complete builder license application through Michigan Department of Licensing and Regulatory Affairs with required documentation and fees
+Complete residential builder license application through Michigan Department of Licensing and Regulatory Affairs.
+Include exam results, insurance certificates, financial statements, and $195 fee.

 5